franklinqin0/blog/docs/views/course_scheduling.md

 ### Manual Simulation

 My colleagues remind me of a simple algorithm: simulate the manual way of scheduling courses and tackle by each course/teacher/class.
 This would gradually reduce the number of free schedules.
-Though it works for basic cases, it does not work well when more requirements (such as [parallel electives](#parallel-electives) and [consecutive schedules](#consecutive-schedules)).
+Though it works for basic cases, it does not work well with more requirements (such as [parallel electives](#parallel-electives) and [consecutive schedules](#consecutive-schedules)).
 This algorithm may schedule the parallel electives before normal schedules, but may require additional adjustments after assignment.

 In short, though intuitive, the algorithm does not go much further than manual scheduling.
 Unfortunately, like GA, no strict math proof can be given to ensure the existence of a feasible solution.